kyverno/website/content/en/docs/Writing policies/match-exclude.md

   rules:
     - name: match-critical-app
       match:
+        all:
           # AND across kinds and namespaceSelector
-        resources:
+        - resources:
           # OR inside list of kinds
           kinds:
           - Deployment